foreach-across/across-development/maintenance/getting-started.md

 	source ../venv-6/Scripts/activate

 Note that on some installations there is no python3 executable in the virtual environment.
 If this is the case, make a symbolic link in the directory of the virtual environment:

-	ln-s python.exe python3.exe
+    ln -s python.exe python3.exe

 If you now run: